JacobDavidFinch/principles/README.md

 `500` - Internal Server Error indicates that the request is valid, but the server could not fulfill it due to some unexpected condition.

+#### Branch Naming

+- Use hyphens as seperators ('_')
+- For space between groupings use slash ('-')
+- Go lowercase

+1. Start branch name with request number
+2. Next use group keywords bug/wip/feat/hotfix/experimental
+3. Finish with short descriptor of the task

+Examples:
+21830_bug__form-event-bubbling
+512311_feat_add-fb-oauth-login

 ---
 ## Git & Commits